dramforever/nix-dram/README.md

 change `--override-flake foo bar` into `--override-flake flake:default#foo flake:default#bar`.

-### Completion
+### Command line completion

 `nix-dram` also handles command line completion, so if you type `nix search wires` and press tab, you get `wireshark`.
 Not having to type `nixpkgs#wires` makes it much smoother.
 Conceivably you can write your completion handlers as well, but that's honestly way too much for me.

 That's because `nix` the program itself handles command line completion.
-You need to to translate completion requests/responses (Yes, responses as well if you don't want `wires` completing to `flake:default#wireshark`).
+If you write a wrapper, you need to to translate completion requests/responses (Yes, responses as well if you don't want `wires` completing to `flake:default#wireshark`).
 You may even need to call `nix` *twice* to generate completion for both the registry and attributes.
 It seems *much* more work than just patching whatever generates the completion.
 And the problem of handling options also occurs here.

 ### Are you sure this is the best way?